A picture of a lake surrounded by trees, with an orange kayak visible on the right side. Photo by Alice Triquet on Unsplash.

 Anyways, looking back on all that mess, I guess I can thank it for introducing me to React and Javascript.
 Without that foundation to build off of, doing this website rework would have taken a lot longer... though that isn't saying much.

-to use a different "wrapper" framework that would make building my site a lot easier.
-I ended up landing on Next.js because it was one of the more
+The group project was done in base React (using create-react-app as a starting point).
+That was hell.
+So if I was going to use React, I would want to use a different “wrapper” framework that would make building my site a lot easier.
+I ended up landing on Next.js because it was one of the more popular metaframeworks and it seemed easy enough to hop into.

 My Next.js journey